 According to recent statistics, it takes 14-17 years on average to get treatment for Obsessive-Compulsive Disorder (OCD).
-Unfortunately for individuals suffering with OCD, these years will be spent living half the life they could be.
+Unfortunately for individuals suffering from OCD, these years will be spent living half the life they could be.
 The other half is spent living with OCD, in fear, anxiety, frustration, and performing compulsions.

 Obsessive-compulsive disorder will impact 6 out of every 100 adults, kids and teens regardless of race, gender or age.
 Individuals suffering from OCD can spend hours performing compulsions (repetitive behaviors or rituals to minimize anxiety) as a result of troubling obsessions (unwanted, intrusive thoughts, images or impulses) that cause unwanted feelings; fear, doubt, or guilt.
-These troubling thoughts and behaviors can take over someone’s life and interfere with normal functioning at work, school, social activities and relationships.
+These troubling thoughts and behaviors can take over someone’s life and interfere with normal functioning at work, school, social activities, and relationships.